Bible John: Patricia Docker

 Docker was a married mother of one, estranged from her husband.
-The night of her murder, she informed her parents she would spend the evening dancing at the Majestic Ballroom on Hope Street, although for unknown reasons, she had chosen to spend the majority of the evening at the Barrowland Ballroom, probably because of the over-25s night which the venue hosted each Thursday.
-When she failed to return home that evening, her parents assumed she had spent the night with a friend.
-Police inquiries would only determine several days later that in the late evening, Docker had left the Majestic Ballroom to attend the Barrowland.
+On the night of her murder her parents had been under the impression she would spend the evening dancing at the Majestic Ballroom on Hope Street, although for unknown reasons, she is believed to have chosen to spend the majority of the evening at the Barrowland Ballroom, probably because of the 'Over-25s' night which it hosted each Thursday.
+Ten days into police inquiries, a witness was found who stated he had seen Docker at the Barrowland.
+Police were, however, ultimately unable to find any reliable or detailed witness sightings of Docker at either the Majestic or Barrowland Ballroom that evening.
+When Docker failed to return home that evening, her parents assumed she had spent the night with a friend.